sagannotcarl/nnpn-static/site/content/about/news/SmithPrize2021.md

 ---
-title: "2021 Smith Prize for Political Theater goes to Vicki Ramirez"
+title: "2021 Smith Prize for Political Theater awarded to Bernardo Cubría"
 type: "news"
 date: 2021-06-25
 ---